-11. Procedures for students when absent from tasks
+6. Procedures for students when absent from tasks

+Every effort must be made to attempt each task.
 Where a student cannot meet a deadline or is absent for the submission or performance of a task the student must apply for special consideration.

-If there is a valid reason an "Assessment Task Illness/Misadventure Application" proforma needs to be completed and all supporting documentation has to be submitted to the relevant Deputy Principal on the first day back after their absence, or a zero mark will be awarded.
+If there is a valid reason an "Assessment Task Illness/Misadventure Application" proforma needs to be completed and all supporting documentation has to be submitted to the Head Teacher and Deputy Principal on the first day back after their absence, or a zero mark will be awarded.
 Illness /Misadventure applications are available from your Deputy Principal.